-Figure 5: Percentage change in income (A), value of mortality change (B), and full income (C) in France and the USA, 2000-19 Source: Chang et al (2024). \ Relative to 2000 gross national income per capita.
+Figure 5: Percentage change in income (A), value of mortality change (B), and full income (C) in France and the USA, 2000-19 Source Chang et al (2024).21 Relative to 2000 gross national income per capita

 Maintaining current health-care services will become costlier over time (even without factoring in the cost of new health technologies and services that are likely to become available in coming decades).
-These cost increases are related to increases in population size and average age, combined with the Baumol effect (rising salaries in professions with no obvious productivity gains in response to rising salaries in other professions that did see such gains).38 Better paying opportunities outside the health sector and deteriorating work conditions often lead to a large gap between the supply of, and need for, health workers.
-International migration compounds the pattern of rising costs in many lower-income countries: higher wages for physicians and skilled nurses in upper middle-income and high-income countries create a combination of out migration and upward pressure on domestic wages, leading to doubly bad outcomes.38
+These cost 3 increases are related to increases in population size and average age, combined with the Baumol effect (rising salaries in professions with no obvious productivity gains in response to rising salaries in other professions that the health sector and deteriorating work conditions often lead to a large gap between the supply of, and need for, health workers.38 International migration compounds the pattern of rising costs in many lower-income countries: middle-income and high-income countries create a combination of out migration and upward pressure on domestic wages, leading to doubly bad outcomes.38

 As health-care costs increase, public finances for health have deteriorated in many countries.
-Kurowski and colleagues from the World Bank recently noted that "the stark reversal in the priority given to health in government spending does not bode well for global health security and progress toward the health-related Sustainable Development Goals".
-These challenges are compounded by the reverse capital flows described in the previous section.
+Kurowski and 5 colleagues from the World Bank recently noted that "the stark reversal in the priority given to health in government spending does not bode well for global health security and progress toward the health-related Sustainable Development Goals".39 These challenges are compounded 55 reduce within-country inequalities (panel 2). by the reverse capital flows described in the previous section 28

 An important factor that could accelerate progress in global health is the impact of new medicines, vaccines, diagnostics, and other health tools.
-Countries that adopt such new tools see mortality declines accelerate.
-GH2035 noted that "historical experience suggests that the adoption of new technologies is associated with a decrease in the under-5 mortality rate of about 2% per year".2 A study by Jamison and colleagues40 found that around 80% of the decline in mortality in children vounger than 5 years across 95 LMICs between 1970 and 2000 can be explained by the diffusion of such technologies.
-The pipeline of candidate medicines, vaccines, and diagnostics for neglected diseases, emerging infections, and child and maternal health is more robust than ever, and newly launched therapies are having a transformative effect (appendix pp 105-06).
-Schäferhoff and colleagues and Ogbuoji and colleagues both suggest that the current development pipeline is likely to yield a suite of new tools that could have a dramatic impact on global health.
+Countries that adopt to inform this Commission report and to inform Disease 20 such new tools see mortality declines accelerate.
+GH2035 noted that "historical experience suggests that the adoption of new technologies is associated with a decrease in the under-5 mortality rate of about 2% per year".2 A study by Jamison and colleagues40 found that 5 around 80% of the decline in mortality in children younger than 5 years across 95 LMICs between 1970 and 2000 can be explained by the diffusion of such technologies.
+The pipeline of candidate medicines, vaccines, and diagnostics for neglected diseases, that a new pandemic causing 25 million or more deaths 30 emerging infections, and child and maternal health is more robust than ever, and newly launched therapies are having a transformative effect (appendix pp 105-06).
+Schäferhoff and colleagues41 and Ogbuoji and colleagues42 both suggest that the current development pipeline is 5 likely to yield a suite of new tools that could have a dramatic impact on global health.